Gingercapo/financialStatement/README.md

 # Hj Construction and Logistic Service Financial Analysis

-I received Auditing department please help us assess the financial statement of Hj Construction and Logistic Service.
+I received data from Auditing department telling me to please help them Analyse the financial statement of Hj Construction and Logistic Service.

-I have been supplied with two vectors of data: monthly revenue and monthly expenses for the year of 2021.
+I have been supplied with two vectors of data:
+Monthly revenue and monthly expenses for the year of 2021.

 My task is to calculate the following financial metrics:

 * profit for each month